All Resources

 Taren knew that a DAOS could help his team overcome pivotal bottlenecks in their launch processes.
 Intuit SMB Media Labs is a financial media network that allows small- and medium-sized businesses to reach local audiences.
 With so much data to work with, Taren and his team needed a better way to refine and activate their data at scale.

-“Our challenge was always, ‘How do we do this effectively while growing the business?’” said Taren at a POSSIBLE 2025 session.
+“Our challenge was always, ‘How do we do this effectively while growing the business?’” said Taren.
 “We knew data was key but we couldn’t make the workflows more efficient in-house.”

 Taren and his team use an order management system (OMS) to track spend, invoices, and other key client information.
 For Taren’s team, the OMS is “the source of truth.
 We input all our information into that single area.”